hashicorp/terraform-provider-aws/website/docs/d/subnets.html.markdown

 layout: "aws"
 page_title: "AWS: aws_subnets"
 description: |-
-    Provides a set of subnet Ids
+    Get information about a set of subnets.
 ---

 # Data Source: aws_subnets

-`aws_subnets` provides a set of ids

-This resource can be useful for getting back a set of subnet ids.
+This resource can be useful for getting back a set of subnet IDs.

 ## Example Usage

-The following shows outputing all cidr blocks for every subnet id in a vpc.
+The following shows outputing all CIDR blocks for every subnet ID in a VPC.

 ```terraform
 data "aws_subnets" "example" {